GregBrimble/cf-workers-typescript-template/README.md

 - `/packages/server` an function which intercepts a request to the client.
 If it returns a 404, the request is passed through to the client.

 - `/packages/worker` attempts to fetch from the server first, falling back on the client.

+- `/packages/e2e` runs end-to-end tests on the full-stack Worker.

 ---